CFTC Reporting

 • FX Spots that do not form part of a swap

-• Intragroup FX swap transactions for the purposes of hedging
+• Inter-affiliate FX swap transactions for the purposes of hedging

 • Foreign futures and options provided to customers in the US